mgustafsson1/devbox/README.md

 * Clone this repository `git clone https://github.com/Aboalarm/devbox.git`
 * Run `vagrant up` inside the newly created directory. (the first time you run Vagrant it will fetch the virtual box image which is ~300mb.
 So this could take some time)
 * Vagrant will now use Puppet to provision the box with the Aboalarm software stack (this could take a few minutes)
-* Point aboalarm.dev to `192.168.3.3` in your hosts file of your os.
+* Point aboalarm.dev to `192.168.3.3` in your hosts file of your OS.
 * Done!
 Now just clone the Aboalarm Laravel project into `www/aboalarm.dev` and open http://aboalarm.dev in your browser.
 The /www folder is automatically shared with your VM's /var/www.

+## Shared Folders
+The www folder is automatically synced to the VM (/var/www).
+This is why we clone our Laravel project into this folder.
+The sync works in both directions.
+So any files genereated by Larave (/storage folder for example) will acessible on your HD.

-## Everyday Usage
+## Vagrant Commands

 * `vagrant up` starts the virtual machine and provisions it
 * `vagrant suspend` will essentially put the machine to 'sleep' with `vagrant resume` waking it back up